NSNolan/LockerRoom/README.md

 - When a lockbox is encrypted, the entire contents are read into memory.
 This is not a feasible implementation for large lockboxes.
 The same is also true of the decryption process.
 - Locker Room does not run in a sandbox because creating a disk image with `hdiutil` will fail.
 - There is no version check of the YubiKey before the YubiKey SDK is used.
 This may lead to unsupported commands being sent to an incompatible external hardware device.
-- Unencrypted lockboxes cannot be deleted within Locker Room.
+- Encrypted lockboxes cannot be deleted within Locker Room.
 But can be removed using the filesystem.
-- The entire encrypted lockbox content is read into memory when creating the lockbox metadata.
+- The entire encrypted lockbox content is read into memory when creating its lockbox metadata for UI presentation.

 ### Future Enhancements